 The wholesale distribution industry is going through some pivotal changes, and many trends shape its near and longer-term future.
 Below are some of the most critical ones.

 The industry is expecting that the percentage of revenue from digital channels will increase to 34% post-pandemic.
-Wholesale distributors are working to differentiate themselves on digital capabilities to benefit from this growth.
+Wholesale distributors are working to differentiate themselves on digital capabilities, e.g. AI in eCommerce or distribution ERP software, to benefit from this growth.

 Competition from within